WordPress/openverse/documentation/frontend/reference/miscellaneous.md

 The code in this repository is formatted using `prettier`.
-If you have prettier setup in your code editor it should work out of the box; otherwise you can use the `just frontend/run lint` script to format and fix lint errors in your code.
+If you have prettier setup in your code editor it should work out of the box; otherwise you can use the `./ov just frontend/run lint` script to format and fix lint errors in your code.
 Checks are run to lint your code and validate the formatting on git precommit.

 You will need to fix any linting issues before committing.
 We recommend formatting your JavaScript files on save in your text editor.
 You can learn how